 The ongoing conflict in Israel and the Occupied Palestinian Territories has the potential to impact the security situation throughout Lebanon.
 There are ongoing exchanges of mortar and artillery fire in South Lebanon, on the border with Israel.
 Tensions are high and the security situation could deteriorate further with little warning.
 We now advise that New Zealanders do not travel to Lebanon.
 If you are currently in Lebanon, we encourage you to leave now via commercial options.

 New Zealanders in Lebanon should be aware that commercial options for departing the country could be severely disrupted or cancelled at short notice.
 Airports and airlines may pause or cancel operations at short notice.
 Road transportation could also be severely disrupted.
-New Zealanders who wish to depart Lebanon are responsible for their own departure.

 Current advice for New Zealanders in Israel and the Occupied Palestinian Territories

 The Ministry of Foreign Affairs and Trade now advises that New Zealanders avoid non-essential travel in Israel and the Occupied Palestinian Territories.
 Higher levels (do not travel) apply to some regions.
 Read our full updated travel advisory here.
 New Zealanders in Israel and the Occupied Palestinian Territories should adhere to any restrictions and instructions issued by the local authorities, such as curfews and travel restrictions.
 Areas of military activity should be avoided at all times.
 If you are in an affected area, shelter in place until it is safe to leave.

 New Zealanders throughout the region are advised to remain security conscious.
 The security situation remains volatile and violence could escalate at short notice.
 We advise New Zealanders remaining in Israel and the Occupied Palestinian Territories to monitor the media and stay informed of developments.
 Please also contact your loved ones back home to let them know that you are safe.